Akiyatamashii/discord-bot-rs/README.md

    cargo build --release // Compile ./target/release/discord-bot // Run
    ```
-6. Add the bot to your Discord server:
+5. Add the bot to your Discord server:
    - Create a new bot in the Discord Developer Portal using your bot token.
    - Add the bot to your server.
-   - Use the `/register` command in the server to register bot commands.
+   - Use the `!register` command in the server to register bot commands.
-   - Use `info` to get more information about the bot.
+   - Use `/info` to get more information about the bot.
-7. Enjoy your Discord bot!
+6. Enjoy your Discord bot!

 ## Usage